ekourkchi/inclinet_project/README.md

 ####  4.1.2. <a name='Challenges'></a>Challenges

-With 128x128 images, and adding augmentation, the size of the required memory to open up the entire augmented sample is out of the capability of the available machines.
-Thus, we resolved the problem by saving the training sample in 50 separate batches that are already randomized in any way.
+With 128x128 images, and adding augmentation, the size of the required memory to open up the entire augmented sample is out of the capability of the available machines (64 GB of RAM).
+Hence, we attempted to resolve the issue by storing the training sample in 50 separate batches on disk.
+All batches are already randomized in any way.
 Each step of the training process starts with loading the corresponding batch, reconstructing the CNN as it was generated in the previous iteration, and advancing the training process for one more step.
 At the end of that repetition, we store a snapshot of the network weights for the next training step.

 ####  4.1.3. <a name='Notes'></a>Notes

-- Since we are dealing with a large training sample, we need to repeat updating the network weights for many steps to cover all training batches several times
+- Since we are dealing with a large training sample, we need to repeat updating the network parameters for many steps to cover all training batches multiple times
-- Over-fitting sometimes helps to minimize the prediction-measurement bias
+- Over-fitting sometimes helps to minimize the prediction-measurement bias (this would be further discussed in the **Testing** section)

 ####  4.1.4. <a name='Pros'></a>Pros

-- We can generate as many training galaxies as required without being worry about the memory size
+- We can generate as many training galaxies as required without being worried about the memory size
 - We can stop the training process at any point and continue the process from where it is left.
 This helps is the process crashes due to the lack of enough memory that happens if other irrelevant processes clutter the system
-- We are able to constantly monitor the training process and make decisions as it goes on
+- We are able to constantly monitor the training process and make decisions as it advances

 ####  4.1.5. <a name='Cons'></a>Cons

 - This process is slow.
-The bottleneck is the i/o process, not training and updating the weight numbers of the network.
+The bottleneck is the i/o processes, not training and updating the network parameters.

 ####  4.1.6. <a name='Plottingtheevaluationmetrics'></a>Plotting the evaluation metrics

-As illustrated in Fig. 9, the training process can be stopped about the iteration #1000, however a little bit of over training helps to remove the prediction-measurement bias and reduce the size of fluctuations in the metrics.
+As illustrated in Fig. 9, the training process can be stopped about the iteration #1000, however a little bit of over training helps to remove the prediction-measurement bias and reduces the magnitude of fluctuations in the evaluation metrics.

 ![Fig9](https://user-images.githubusercontent.com/13570487/135531689-799b0abd-0ba5-4da6-8122-10cec42aab48.png)